-Picture 20: Putting hot runner assemblies (hot halves or mould plates or manifolds) from lying (horizontal) into upright (vertical) position
+Picture 20: Putting hot runner assemblies (hot halves or mould plates or manifolds) from lying (horizontal) into upright (vertical) position from upright (vertical) into lying (horizontal) position.

 - 1. The hot runner assembly must be placed on an even, non-slip surface. - 2.
-Screw in attachment swivels and affix them to a crane. - Put a wooden lath on the working surface and secure against slipping.
+Screw in attachment swivels and affix them to a crane. - 3.
+Put a wooden lath on the working surface and secure against slipping.
 It has to be positioned in such a way that when the external lateral surface of the hot runner assembly is erected it can be supported by the wooden lath. - 4.
 Slowly lift the hot runner assembly until the lateral surface touches the wooden lath.
-Continue lifting the assembly until it reaches upright position following the movement of the hot runner assembly with the crane so that the crane hook is always perpendicular to the attachment point. - When the hot runner assembly hangs freely in upright position, remove the wooden lath and carefully place the hot runner assembly on a surface or move it using a crane.
+Continue lifting the assembly until it reaches upright position following the movement of the hot runner assembly with the crane so that the crane hook is always perpendicular to the attachment point . - 5.
+When the hot runner assembly hangs freely in upright position, remove the wooden lath and carefully place the hot runner assembly on a surface or move it using a crane.